Nonprofit operations, civic leadership, and community service.

 I work with nonprofit boards, civic leaders, and community organizations to strengthen operations, improve governance, and build the structure that mission-driven work requires.
 Whether you need operational support, leadership development, or a partner who understands how service organizations actually function — this is the right place to start.

-Need help with nonprofit operations, governance, or board structure?
+Need help with operations, governance, or board structure?

 Current service map